CWRUChielLab/neuronpyxl/README.md

 ## Installing neuronpyxl

 Clone this repository or download the Zip files and extract them to a folder.
-The code can be run with pip or Anaconda.
+The code can be run with pip, Anaconda, or Mamba.

 If you are using Anaconda (recommended in Windows), create the environment and install the package with \
 `conda env create -f environment.yml`.\
 Activate the environment with \
 `conda activate neuronpyxl-env`.

 If you are using pip, [create a virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
-Make sure the environment uses Python 3.10.
+Make sure the environment uses Python >= 3.10.
 Activate the environment, then run \
-`python setup.py install --user`
+`python -m pip install -e .`

 ## Usage